ROI of User Experience

-This metric is definitely more challenging to grasp as well as to implement it compared to the ones that are stated above.
-It is more of a usability metric, rather than ROI metric but this can help quantify the effort that is put into improving the user experience.
-SUM is a standardized, summated and single usability metric that measures Efficiency + Effectiveness + Satisfaction.
+This metric is definitely more challenging to grasp as well as to implement compared to the ones that are stated above.
+It is more of a usability metric, rather than an ROI metric but this can help quantify the effort that is put into improving the user experience.
+SUM is a standardized, summated, and single usability metric that measures Efficiency + Effectiveness + Satisfaction.

 Objective Variables - Time, Errors and Completion Rates Subjective Variables - Post Task Satisfaction score

 Ensure that the tasks performed can be repeated, this way you can create a benchmark.
-Leverage SUM to focus on core product features, that you want measure quarterly or yearly.
-Here is a case study from AutoDesk to better leverage SUM metric.
+Leverage SUM to focus on core product features, that you won’t measure quarterly or yearly.
+Here is a case study from AutoDesk to better leverage the SUM metric.